mdx-js/mdx/packages/mdx/readme.md

 are exported, which represents acceptable configuration for their respective methods.

+## Architecture

+To understand what this project does, it’s very important to first understand what unified does: please read through the [`unifiedjs/unified`][unified] readme (the part until you hit the API section is required reading).

+`@mdx-js/mdx` is a unified pipeline — wrapped so that most folks don’t need to know about unified: [`core.js#L65`][core].
+The processor goes through these steps:

+1. Parse MDX (serialized markdown with embedded JSX, ESM, and expressions) to mdast (markdown syntax tree)
+2. Transform through remark (markdown ecosystem)
+3. Transform mdast to hast (HTML syntax tree)
+4. Transform through rehype (HTML ecosystem)
+5. Transform hast to esast (JS syntax tree)
+6. Do the work needed to get a component
+7. Transform through recma (JS ecosystem)
+8. Serialize esast as JavaScript

+The *input* is MDX (serialized markdown with embedded JSX, ESM, and expressions).
+The markdown is parsed with [`micromark/micromark`][micromark] and the embedded JS with one of its extensions [`micromark/micromark-extension-mdxjs`][micromark-extension-mdxjs] (which in turn uses [acorn][]).
+Then [`syntax-tree/mdast-util-from-markdown`][mdast-util-from-markdown] and its extension [`syntax-tree/mdast-util-mdx`][mdast-util-mdx] are used to turn the results from the parser into a syntax tree: [mdast][].

+Markdown is closest to the source format.
+This is where [remark plugins][remark-plugins] come in.
+Typically, there shouldn’t be much going on here.
+But perhaps you want to support GFM (tables and such) or frontmatter?
+Then you can add a plugin here: `remark-gfm` or `remark-frontmatter`, respectively.

+After markdown, we go to [hast][] (HTML).
+This transformation is done by [`syntax-tree/mdast-util-to-hast`][mdast-util-to-hast].
+Wait, why, what does HTML have to do with it?
+Part of the reason is that we care about HTML semantics: we want to know that something is an `<a>`, not whether it’s a link with a resource (`[text](url)`) or a reference to a defined link definition (`[text][id]\n\n[id]: url`).
+So an HTML AST is *closer* to where we want to go.
+Another reason is that there are many things folks need when they go MDX -> JS, markdown -> HTML, or even folks who only process their HTML -> HTML: use cases other than MDX.
+By having a single AST in these cases and writing a plugin that works on that AST, that plugin can supports *all* these use cases (for example, [`rehypejs/rehype-highlight`][rehype-highlight] for syntax highlighting or [`rehypejs/rehype-katex`][rehype-katex] for math).
+So, this is where [rehype plugins][rehype-plugins] come in: most of the plugins, probably.

+Then we go to JavaScript: [esast][] (JS; an
+AST which is compatible with estree but looks a bit more like other unist ASTs).
+This transformation is done by [`syntax-tree/hast-util-to-estree`][hast-util-to-estree].
+This is a new ecosystem that does not have utilities or plugins yet.
+But it’s where `@mdx-js/mdx` does its thing: where it adds imports/exports, where it compiles JSX away into `_jsx()` calls, and where it does the other cool things that it provides.

+Finally, The output is serialized JavaScript.
+That final step is done by [astring][], a small and fast JS generator.

 ## Security

 See [§ Security](#) on our website for information.